 On 29 June 2018 the Australian Government announced BAE Systems was selected as the preferred tenderer to deliver nine frigates to the Royal Australian Navy and that BAE Systems would acquire ASC Shipbuilding.

-In November, BAE Systems announced it had selected Lockheed Martin Australia and Saab Australia to partner with the company to deliver the Combat System Integration on the frigates.
+Combat Systems integration partners – Lockheed Martin Australia and SAAB Australia – have been selected to partner with BAE Systems Australia to deliver the Combat System Integration on the frigates.

-Modelling recently released predicted that at the peak of the build, in 2028, the program will contribute just under $1 billion in GDP to the Australian economy.
+At its peak in 2028, the program will contribute around $1 billion in GDP to the Australian economy.